getodk/docs/docs/central-troubleshooting.rst

 Export produces corrupt zip
 ---------------------------

-If you have installed Central on a 1GB server or your forms collect many large media files, you may encounter problems exporting submission .zip files.
+If you have installed Central on a 1 GB server or your forms collect many large media files, you may encounter problems exporting submission .zip files.
 Usually, the .zip file will end up being empty, or much smaller than expected and possibly corrupt.

-If you are expecting to collect media files, we recommend having at least 2GB of memory.
+If you are expecting to collect media files, we recommend having at least 2 GB of memory.
 When collecting images, we recommend :ref:`specifying a maximum size in form design <scaling-down-images>`.

 If you still run into problems, try :ref:`increasing allocated memory <central-install-custom-memory>`.